stockmind/apache-php-ssl/README.md

 This is a docker/php image extension that adds SSL based on other similar docker images.

+It's in an early stage still in development and testing.

 # Scripts from:

 https://github.com/greyltc/docker-LAMP # SSl setup